SELECT THE WORDS & LEVEL

 A domain name is one of your business’s most valuable assets.
+When you create a website, this becomes absolutely crucial.
 You should be ready to invest a lot of time and money in it so it can help generate a lot of revenue for your company.

 So as a start, you’ll need to find a brandable domain name and register it as your company’s trademark.
 To find the right domain name, you can use a domain checker tool to see whether the domain name you want is available or not.
 The tool will help generate great alternatives should the domain name be taken.